davxy/jam-stuff/fuzz-proto/README.md

 #### Message Flow

-The protocol follows a strict request-response pattern where:
+The protocol adheres to a strict request–response model with the following rules:

-- The fuzzer always initiates requests
+- **Request initiation:** Only the fuzzer sends requests; the target never initiates communication.
-- The target must respond to each request before the next request is sent
+- **Sequential exchange:** The target must reply to each request before the next one is sent.
-- Responses are mandatory and must match the expected message type for each request
+- **Response requirements:** Every response must match the expected message type for the corresponding request.
-- State roots are compared after each block import to detect discrepancies
+- **Import failures:** If a block import fails, the target must return the state root of the last successfully imported block.
+This response always indicates an import failure.
-- Full state retrieval via `GetState` is only performed when state root mismatches are detected
+- **State verification:** After each block import, state roots are compared to detect inconsistencies.
-- Unexpected or malformed messages result in blunt session termination
+- **Full state retrieval:** The `GetState` request is issued only when a state root mismatch is detected.
-- The fuzzer may implement timeouts for target responses
+- **Error handling:** Receiving an unexpected or malformed message results in immediate session termination.
-- The fuzzing session is terminated by the fuzzer closing the connection.
+- **Timeouts:** The fuzzer may impose time limits on the target’s responses.
-  No explicit termination message is sent.
+- **Session termination:** The fuzzing session ends when the fuzzer closes the connection; no explicit termination message is exchanged.

 **Typical Session Flow:**